 This suggestion is one that will help you to put money into a savings account each month, which you might think is not for you if you are in debt.
 However, don't dismiss it too quickly, as it can help you to spend less and get your debt paid off more quickly

 If you want to help yourself, and others, to save then Plum and Chip are worth investigating.
 These are both new kids on the block in the finance world and they bring a new and exciting element to saving money.
-Both are connected to your bank securely and they analyse your spending and every few days will transfer a small amount of money into your Plum or Chip savings account.
+Both are run by apps, connected to your bank securely and they analyse your spending and every few days will transfer a small amount of money into your Plum or Chip savings account.

 Some extra income

-As well as making saving fun and easy, Plum and Chip will reward you to refer other people, making you more money to pay off debt.
-The referral fees are generous, with Plum paying £25 for every 3 people you refer and Chip giving you 1% interest (up to 5%) on your savings for every person you refer.
-If you want to give me 1% interest, then please sign up by using the code JNLTLF.
+As well as making saving fun and easy, Plum will reward you to refer other people, making you more money to pay off debt.
+The referral fees are generous, with Plum paying £25 for every 3 people you refer.

 What to do now?